Devoteam/CICD-toolbox/README.md

 The local install is tested on a setup on an Ubuntu machine with VMWare Workstation installed.

 ### Network settings
 A vmnet1 host-only network is defined with network 10.10.20.0/24.
 You should be using the local address 10.10.20.50 [on VMware WS](https://linuxhint.com/configure-dhcp-server-vmware-workstation-pro-16/#5) in order for the toobox to work and to be compatible with the sandbox.
+Use
+### sudo ip a replace 10.10.20.50 dev vmnet1 ###

+if it does not work

 The CML host should run on 10.10.20.161, just like on the Cisco Devnet Sandbox.